Messerschmitt Me 262: Anti-bomber tactics

 A prominent Royal Navy test pilot, Captain Eric Brown, chief naval test pilot and commanding officer of the Captured Enemy Aircraft Flight Royal Aircraft Establishment, who tested the Me 262 noted that:

 This was a Blitzkrieg aircraft.
 You whack in at your bomber.
 It was never meant to be a dogfighter, it was meant to be a destroyer of bombers...
 The great problem with it was it did not have dive brakes.
 For example, if you want to fight and destroy a B-17, you come in on a dive.
 The 30mm cannon were not so accurate beyond 600 m.
 So you normally came in at 600 yard and would open fire on your B-17.
 And your closing speed was still high and since you had to break away at 200 m to avoid a collision, you only had two seconds firing time.
 Now, in two seconds, you can't sight.
 You can fire randomly and hope for the best.
 If you want to sight and fire, you need to double that time to four seconds.
 And with dive brakes, you could have done that.

 Eventually, German pilots developed new tactics to counter Allied bombers.
-Me 262s, equipped with up to 24 unguided folding-fin R4M rockets—12 in each of two underwing racks, outboard of the engine nacelles—approached from the side of a bomber formation, where their silhouettes were widest and while still out of range of the bombers' machine guns, fired a salvo of rockets with strongly brisant Hexogen-filled warheads, the same explosive in the shells fired by the Me 262A's MK 108 cannon.
-One or two of these rockets could shoot down even the famously rugged Boeing B-17 Flying Fortress, from the "metal-shattering" brisant effect of the fast-flying rocket's 520 g explosive warhead.
+Me 262s, equipped with up to 24 unguided folding-fin R4M rockets—12 in each of two underwing racks, outboard of the engine nacelles—approached from the side of a bomber formation, where their silhouettes were widest and while still out of range of the bombers' machine guns, fired a salvo of rockets.
+One or two hits with these rockets could shoot down even the famously rugged Boeing B-17 Flying Fortress, from the "metal-shattering" brisant effect of the fast-flying rocket's 520 g explosive warhead.
 The much bigger BR 21 large-calibre rockets, fired from their tubular launchers under the nose of the Me 262A (one either side of the nosewheel well) were only as fast as MK 108 rounds.

 Though this broadside-attack tactic was effective, it came too late to have a real effect on the war and only small numbers of Me 262s were equipped with the rocket packs; most were Me 262A-1a models, of Jagdgeschwader 7.
 This method of attacking bombers became the standard and mass deployment of Ruhrstahl X-4 guided missiles was cancelled.
 Some nicknamed this tactic the Luftwaffe's Wolf Pack, as the fighters often made runs in groups of two or three, fired their rockets, then returned to base.
 On 1 September 1944, USAAF General Carl Spaatz expressed the fear that if greater numbers of German jets appeared, they could inflict losses heavy enough to force cancellation of the Allied bombing offensive by daylight.